google/codeworld/web/help/GuideUnit1.md

 sun = solidCircle(2)
 ~~~~~

-!!! collapsible: What if you only wanted to move the original to the side?
+!!! collapsible: What if you only wanted to move the preimage to the side?
     Functions always need the same number of arguments!
 The `translated`
     function expects three of them, so you *must* give all three arguments
     to use it.

-    If you only want to move the original in one direction, use zero (`0`)
+    If you only want to move the preimage in one direction, use zero (`0`)
     for the other direction.
 For example, `translated(sun, 0, 5)` describes
     the sun at midday.
 It has still been moved up, but not at all to the
     right or left, because the second argument is zero.